 - Professional support can be found online with writer’s groups and forums, but it is best to have at least one professional supporter who you can meet with in person.
 The quality of feedback and communication of it will be so much stronger.
 (This can be difficult, depending on how remote, culturally removed, or constantly on the move you are).

-- Moral support will come from your family and friends, and can be as simple as staying in touch by email, Skype, or telephone.
+- Moral support will come from your family and friends, and can be as simple as staying in touch by email, Skype, or phone.
 Given your distance from home, these are the likely bonds that will hold you to your moral support network back home.
 (See also: Tips for Using your Cell Phone Abroad Without Paying Roaming Fees)